yitepeli/yitepeli.github.io/index.md

     <h1 style="margin-top:0;">Yasin Ilkagan Tepeli</h1>
     <p>
       I am a researcher focusing on computational methods to discover cancer treatment opportunities.
-      My work blends machine learning with biomedicine, with emphasis on mitigating selection bias and domain shift in real-world datasets (e.g., <em>DCAST</em>, Metric-DST) and robust inference for oncology.
+      My work blends machine learning with biomedicine, with emphasis on mitigating selection bias and domain shift in real-world datasets (e.g., DCAST, ELISL) and robust inference for oncology.
     </p>
     <p>
       I am based in the Netherlands and enjoy interdisciplinary collaboration and mentoring.